 Please review this background documentation of the critical role of local journalism (Democracy and the Informed Citizen_journalism backgrounder).

-As part of the 2020 Virginia Festival of the Book, the Center will present a program on this theme on March 19, 2020, titled Who Will Write the Story?, featuring journalists in a discussion devoted to the necessity of local reporting for a vital democracy.
-This program will be available as a livestream during the Festival, or as a transcript or archived video following the Festival.
+As part of the 2020 Virginia Festival of the Book, the Center had planned to present a program on this theme, titled Who Will Write the Story?, featuring journalists in a discussion devoted to the necessity of local reporting for a vital democracy.
+This program was postponed due to COVID-19 but will be rescheduled at a later date.

 Further, the directors of these Virginia-based journalism advocacy organizations encourage you to contact them with any questions or to arrange speakers:

 - Betsy Edwards, executive director of the Virginia Press Association

 [email protected], 804-521-7584

 - Chris Tyree, director of the Virginia Center for Investigative Journalism